RowBlackGhost005/Module3_AWS_CodePipeline_Assigment/README.md

 Then go to `Roles` and look for the automatic role generated for the pipeline, it should be called something like `AWSCodePipelineServiceRole-region-name`, then click on it.

-Once in is settings go to to
+Once in is settings go to to the